List of our scholarships

 Brett Gooden Space Science Scholarship

-The Brett Gooden Space Science Scholarship supports a student who hopes to achieve a career in a space science or in the aerospace industry.
-Dr Gooden (PAC 1953-1960) places great emphasis on encouraging young people to take advantage of the extensive career opportunities opening up in these areas in South Australia.
+The Brett Gooden Space Science Scholarship supports a student who hopes to achieve a career in space science or in the aerospace industry.
+Dr. Gooden (PAC 1953-1960) places great emphasis on encouraging young people to take advantage of the extensive career opportunities opening up in these areas in South Australia.

 Brett Williamson Scholarship